| The Zener-based solar engineUsing a Zener diode as a voltage

 current for best operation, being replaced with a fixed

+resistor after the correct resistance is found.
 Since the motor is an inductor and inductors are

 electromagnetic devices which resist rapid change in